Sephiroth

 Illustrations

-Schema FMC00.560 shows, with the three illustrations on the left, the Symbol of Life as painted and taught by Daskalos.
-On the right, the more widespread Hebrew Tree of Life with the sephiroth.
+Schema FMC00.560 shows illustrations of the Symbol of Life as painted and taught by Daskalos.

-- Regarding the pillars of form, self and force at the left.
-This links to the Three dimensions of evolution, see also Schema FMC00.171 on Force substance presentation (or zooming out broader also meta schema FMC00.303 on Creation by the three Logoi).
-Also compare with the three pillars in the Jewish Kabbalah 'Tree of Life': Equilibrium between Justice and Mercy, see J and B pillars on Golden legend.
+- regarding the pillars of Form, Self and Force.
+This links to the Three dimensions of evolution, see also Schema FMC00.171 on Force substance presentation (or also Creation by the three Logoi).
+Also compare with the Jachin and Boaz pillars on Golden legend (Schema FMC00.228 and Schema FMC00.234 on that topic page)

 Lecture coverage and references